 Imagine standing at the North Pole, the one earthly spot where every direction is south!
 Our expedition aboard the 50 Years of Victory, the world’s largest and most powerful icebreaker, brings us deep through the thick pack ice of the Arctic Ocean to the top of the world, where we celebrate our achievement with champagne and an optional hot air balloon ride over the vast frozen landscape.
 Along the way, we admire flocks of soaring seabirds and explore the wildlife-rich archipelago of Franz Josef Land, with its polar bears, walrus, and many species of whales, including humpbacks, belugas, and narwhals.

 This is the trip of a lifetime!
 For most of us, it is the only opportunity to be part of an expedition to one of the remotest places on the planet.
 The lectures were excellent and certainly enhanced the whole experience.

 Note: This cruise is not exclusive to, nor operated by, Wilderness Travel, who acts solely as agent in booking your reservation with the ship operator.
 The itinerary, lecturers, and all other arrangements are subject to change at the discretion of the cruise line.

 Helsinki, Finland / Murmansk, Russia

-From Helsinki, our charter flight brings us to Murmansk, Russia, where we embark on the nuclear-powered icebreaker 50 Years of Victory.
+From Helsinki, your charter flight brings us to Murmansk, Russia, where you embark on the nuclear-powered icebreaker 50 Years of Victory.